 Use the following guidelines when you install software licenses:

-• Install an OpenVMS Cluster Software for Alpha license for each Alpha processor in the OpenVMS Cluster.
+- Install an OpenVMS Cluster Software for Alpha license for each Alpha processor in the OpenVMS Cluster. - Install an OpenVMS Cluster Software for Integrity server system license for each Integrity server processor in the OpenVMS Cluster.